Human-Rights-Map-1008x567

 Bananas:

 • In 2000, we put the UK's first Fairtrade bananas on our shelves and in 2012 we switched all our bananas to Fairtrade.
-We’ve also committed to supporting smallholders through our unique sourcing of 100% cooperative supply, with a minimum of 50% sourced from smallholder farmers.
+We’ve also committed to supporting smallholders through our unique sourcing of a minimum of 50% sourced from smallholder farmers.

 • In 2018, we committed that whenever Co-op uses bananas as an ingredient, Fairtrade producers will benefit.

-• Since 2019, Co-op has co-funded the Productivity Increase Programme (PIP), delivered by CLAC (Fairtrade Latin American and Caribbean Producer Network).
+• From 2019 - 2024, Co-op has co-funded the Productivity Improvement Programme (PIP), delivered by CLAC (Fairtrade Latin American and Caribbean Producer Network).
 Through organic production methods, the programme supports small-scale banana farmers in Colombia and Dominican Republic to address the challenges of climate change, loss of soil fertility, low productivity and the growing threat of pests and disease which are threatening livelihoods.
-So far, PIP has benefited over 460 banana producers.
+PIP benefited 1,021 banana producers.
 Find out more here or watch this video.

 • In 2020, Co-op and suppliers Fyffes and Finlays donated money as part of the Global Wellbeing Charter to a Fairtrade Covid-19 Relief Fund to support the development of local initiatives and projects to aid economic recovery and build resilience to the pandemic.
 These projects were implemented by the Latin American and Caribbean Network of Fairtrade Small Producers and Workers (CLAC), and Fairtrade Africa, with support from the Fairtrade Foundation.